-The Child Care Subsidy Program helps pay for child care costs.
+The Child Care Assistance, also known as Child Care Subsidy Program, helps pay for child care costs.
 It helps many types of families.
 These include the following:

 - Families who receive TANF (Temporary Assistance for Needy Families) - This program helps these families get and keep jobs.